 Give Way and Stop Signs: How to Use Them

-The Give Way and Stop signs are part of every day life as a motorist but do we use them correctly?
+The Give Way and Stop signs are part of everyday life as a motorist but do we use them correctly?
 These road signs are normally placed at road junctions that do not use traffic light to control the flow of traffic.

 Give Way Signs